CRNing/techjam2026_shopping_copilot/REPORT.md

   LLM access; a zero-cost, zero-network pipeline removes any dependency on external credentials, rate limits, or provider availability, and guarantees bit-for-bit reproducible runs.
-- **Latency.** In-memory SQLite FTS5 lookups and small in-process Python computations are on the order of single-digit milliseconds per call (see §4), well under what a network LLM round-trip would cost, which is advantageous given the competition's per-turn efficiency (MTTC) objective.
+- **Latency and deployment stability.** We intentionally do not use a real embedding retriever because loading an embedding model and running it on every turn would add model-load and inference latency, memory consumption, and deployment dependencies.
+The resulting offline, zero-token pipeline provides stable and predictable response times, which is advantageous given the competition's per-turn efficiency (MTTC) objective.
 - **Fit for the sub-task.** Attribute selection and slot-tracking are low-dimensional, well-structured decisions (a handful of candidate attributes, a bounded vocabulary) where a closed-form information-gain